apachipa/isatest/README.md

 Due to time constraints i had to keep it simple.
 This design is not fully secure.
 Note: Port 80 redirection to 443 is not configured.
 Also there are no WAF policies applied (can use Cloudflare free edition).

-This to consider for cost effiency:
+Suggestion/s to consider for cost effiency:
 - Solution could have leveraged EBS and run php app in container with Aurora DB (Primary Replica) in Muli-AZ.
 - The same could be done using ECS and or EKS services.